Introduction Life and Health Insurance Companies

+The life and health insurance companies appear to be the most attractive subsector under the financial sector.
 If your investing philosophy is anything like mine, then you are constantly on the outlook for a bargain.
 In today’s bifurcated market, financials in general are a very fertile market to look at for attractive undervalued stocks.
-Furthermore, the life and health insurance companies, appear to be the most attractive subsector under the financial sector.

 I recently did a search of the life and health insurance subsector and came up with 25 names that I considered the highest quality in the overall subsector.
 All of them carried investment grade credit ratings of BBB+ or better – except for one.
 The one exception is Unum Group (UNM) which carries a one notch below investment grade credit rating from Standard & Poor’s of BBB.
 But perhaps most interestingly, it appears to be also the most undervalued company in the group, despite strong fundamentals.

-My Top 25 Life and Health Insurers In Order Of Highest Earnings Yield To Lowest
+My Top 25 Life and Health Insurance Companies In Order Of Highest Earnings Yield To Lowest

 Unum Group: Strong Fundamentals Low Valuation